 The Levelling was developed and commissioned under the iFeatures scheme - the low budget filmmaking scheme funded by Creative England, the BFI and BBC Films.
 It is produced by Rachel Robey of Wellington Films.
 Hope's debut feature had its world premiere at the Toronto International Film Festival in September 2016.
 In October it premiered at the London Film Festival where Hope won the inaugural IWC Filmmaker Bursary Award in Association with the BFI.
-The film played at further festivals including Thessaloniki, Bath, the Underwire Film Festival, Les Arcs, Rotterdam, Goteborg and Lucca with upcoming screenings at Barcelona Auteur Festival, Crossing Europe Festival in Linz, and the Sydney Film Festival where Hope is one of ten European female filmmakers being showcased at the festival.
+The film played at further festivals including Thessaloniki, Bath, the Underwire Film Festival, Les Arcs, Rotterdam, Goteborg, Lucca, the Barcelona Auteur Festival, Crossing Europe Festival in Linz, and the Sydney Film Festival where Hope was one of ten European female filmmakers being showcased at the festival.

 Starring: Ellie Kendrick, Jack Holden, Joe Blakemore, Clare Burt, Angela Curran and David Troughton.